sampsyo/approxbib/approxbib.md

 [TITLE]

 This is an annotated bibliography on the topic of *approximate computing*.
-It's a living document meant to catalog everything we know about approximation and the earlier work that influenced it.
+It's a living document meant to exhaustively catalog everything we know about approximation along with the earlier work that influenced it.
 It's also a collaborative, open-source project: to contribute, see its [home on GitHub][approxbib-gh].

 ~ HtmlOnly